 Roger regularly accepts instructions on advice and representation from members of the public on a direct access basis.

-Roger is able to accept instructions which involves litigation and is authorized to file and accept proceedings on behalf of clients without the need of a solicitor
+Roger is able to accept instructions which involves litigation and is authorised to file and accept proceedings on behalf of clients without the need of a solicitor

 - Chancery Bar Association.